NHERI-SimCenter/SimCenterDocumentation/README.md

 ### 3a Build with Make

-On systems with `make` installed, the following command can be run from the documentation root to build a particular documentation target.
-Windows users who do not wish to install `make` can alternatively use the Powershell script outlined in step [3b](#Build-HTML-from-Powershell).
+On systems with `make` installed, the following command can be run from the documentation root to build a particular documentation target. `make` is typically available by default for MacOS and Linux users and can readily be installed on Windows.
+However, Windows users who do not wish to install `make` may alternatively use the Powershell script outlined in step [3b](#Build-HTML-from-Powershell).

 ```shell
 make <app> <target>...